ReScience/ReScience-submission/article/Larisch-2018.md

 # Results
 To prove the correctness of the here proposed reimplementation, different experiments of the original paper are reproduced.
-Although most results are reproduced successfully, the some experiments could not be absolutely reproduced or show small differences.
+Although most results are reproduced successfully, some experiments could not be absolutely reproduced or show small differences.
-All weight changes are shown relatively to the initial weight value, which are not shown in the original publication.
+All weight changes are shown relatively to the initial weight values, which are not shown in the original publication.
 Because of that, initial values are mainly found experimentally and are shown in the corresponding tables of parameters.

 ## Voltage-Clamp experiment

-To reproduce the voltage clamp experiment, the postsynaptic membrane potential changes from a fix values of $–80 mV$ to $0 mV$.
+To reproduce the voltage clamp experiment, the postsynaptic membrane potential is changed from a fixed value of $–80 mV$ to $0 mV$.
 Resulting changes in the learning rule are implemented as mentioned in the original publication.
 Further, the presynaptic neuron spikes with a firing rate of $25 Hz$ for $50 ms$.
 Further details can be found in the **ann_clamp.py** file.